deoclabber/CIF-Junior/README.md

   A[CIF-Junior] --> B(Class 1: Updated virtual store from beginner classes and learned how to download Python in VSC.
 Learned about Github and Medium* as well.);
   A --> C(Class 2: Learned how to make flowchart on diagrams.net and understand how to create a simple number guessing game.);
   A --> D(Class 3: Enhanced simple number guessing game and flowchart by making improvements like hints, user-inputted boundaries, and retrys.);
-  A --> E(Class 4: Created two projects: the instructions and flowchart for the TBAG (Text-based adventure game) and a 2D list of the weather of the next 7 days.);
+  A --> E(Class 4: Created two projects: the instructions and flowchart for the text-based adventure game, TBAG and a 2D list of the weather of the next 7 days.);

 ```